Online Gambling and

-Last year gaming companies like MGM Resorts International and Caesars Entertainment Corp were investing their money in social gaming sites suggesting that the legalizing of online gambling for Americans was just around the corner.
-Stutz reported last May that numerous social gaming casinos would open in the coming months, "easily eclipsing all the traditional land-based casinos scheduled to open in U.S. regional gaming markets this year."
+In 2012 gaming companies like MGM Resorts International and Caesars Entertainment Corp were investing their money in social gaming sites suggesting that the legalizing of online gambling for Americans was just around the corner.
+Stutz reported in May 2012 that numerous social gaming casinos would open in the coming months, "easily eclipsing all the traditional land-based casinos scheduled to open in U.S. regional gaming markets this year."
 Although only virtual money was placed and the winnings included virtual prizes, these companies appeared to be setting themselves up for the legalizing of online gambling.

-The Unlawful Internet Gambling Enforcement Act (UIGEA) that was passed in 2006 to restirct the use of payment systems for Americans who gambled online, threw a wrench into the online gambling industry in 2010.
+The Unlawful Internet Gambling Enforcement Act (UIGEA) that was passed in 2006 restricted the use of payment systems for Americans who gambled online, throwing a wrench into the online gambling industry back in 2010.
 The American Bankers Association had warned all banks in November 2009 that they would have to comply with the 2006 (UIGEA) law by June 1, 2010, and institute policies and procedures to block certain prohibited transactions.